What is consent?

 - Processing of personal data cannot begin until valid consent is obtained.

-- A valid consent is any freely given, specific, informed and unambiguous indication of the user’s agreement to the processing of personal data.
+- Valid consent is any freely given, specific, informed and unambiguous indication of the user’s agreement to the processing of personal data.

 - Consent is only valid if the user can withdraw it.

-- There are special requirements for children, especially for social media and services with content specifically targeted children under 16.
+- There are special requirements for children, especially for social media and services with content specifically targeting children under 16.